-Unlike a typical rental harness, most climbing harnesses feature a belay loop that’s separate from the tie-in points.
-The belay loop is the strongest part of the harness and is generally only used, as the name suggest,to belay from.
+Unlike a typical group style harness, most climbing harnesses feature a belay loop that’s separate from the tie-in points.
+The belay loop is the strongest part of the harness and is generally only used, as the name suggests,to belay from.
 There is debate around whether or not personal safety lanyards should be attached to the belay loop or the tie-in points, with many manufacturers recommending that the tie-in points be used instead.
 If in doubt, consult the instruction manuals of your specific equipment.

 Some lightweight harnesses forego the belay loop entirely and only have two tie-in points.
 These are great for those hardcore climbers who don’t want to carry any extra grams, but the average climber is probably going to see more downside than benefit in this style of harness as it makes belaying difficult or even impossible in some cases.

 Some big wall harnesses have two separate belay loops: when you’ve got more gear than you can shake a nut tool at hanging off you, the extra belay loop really helps with organisation.